GreatOdds/Stairs3D/README.md

 ![image](https://user-images.githubusercontent.com/47208466/172578880-e70a08d8-ce26-44e5-ab01-83f61b877181.png)

 ## Usage
-Add the CSGStairs node from the node menu.
+Add the Stairs3D node from the node menu.

 Add points by using Ctrl + left click, delete with right click.